sagemathinc/cocalc/INSTALL.md

     echo "join=db0" >> /etc/rethinkdb/instances.d/default.conf
     service rethinkdb restart

+If it is a single-site install, don't include the join line above, but change the http admin port:

+    echo "http-port=8090" >> /etc/rethinkdb/instances.d/default.conf

 *CRITICAL*: If you do not have a firewall in place to ban connections into the db nodes, or you are going to run db, web, and compute on the same machines, then also disable the web admin console or anybody will be